 “The lines are slots into which a foundation wax with the comb pattern on it can be placed…secured with melted beeswax,” Fanner explains.
 “Normally…a sheet…to guide the bees as to where to build.
 So they just come across this weird pattern of foundation strip and start building onto it.”
 Within the structure of their hive and with a little assistance from Fanner, the bees created a delightful heart-shaped honeycomb that looks as sweet as it tastes.

 This may seem like an odd sight, but that's only because we're used to beekeepers placing rectangular frames within the hive.
 The bees then deposit their honey and build a comb directly onto the frame, which can be easily taken out and harvested by the beekeeper.
-But the reality is, bees will use as much space as they have to store honey.
+You might also be wondering why the resulting hive looks so much fuller than just a couple of swirls around a heart.
+The reality is that bees will use as much space as they have to store honey.
 In fact, natural hives can take on all shapes and sizes.

-Of course, the skill of bees is well known.
-In fact, even artists have taken advantage of their capabilities by working with bees to create everything from sculptures to embroidery.
+Regardless of whether bees themselves are the designers, the architects, or simply the builders, their skill is well known and coveted.
+In fact, other artists have also taken advantage of their capabilities by working with bees to create everything from sculptures to embroidery.
 So the next time you see a honey bee buzzing from flower to flower, just imagine what interesting artistry might happen when it makes its way back to the hive.

 Bees are incredible architects, whether they're creating their own honeycomb design or following someone else's blueprint.

 They can create incredible shapes from their honeycomb, both in boxes and out in nature.

 Beautiful Wax Sculptures Formed by Collaborating with Honeybees

 Stingless Bees Are Creating Beautiful Spiraling Hives in Australia